oscarmlage/django-cruds-adminlte/README.rst

 Templates
 ^^^^^^^^^

-django-cruds views will append CRUD template name to a list of default candidate template names for given action.
+django-cruds-adminlte views will append CRUD template name to a list of default candidate template names for given action.

 CRUD Templates are::